JupiterJones/GsDevKit_stones/docs/gettingStarted.md

 # Getting started

-If you’re here, then you’re a developer working on projects that you plan to deploy with a GemStone server.
+If you’re here, it means you're a developer planning to deploy projects using a GemStone server.

 ## Prerequisites